The dawn of Myanmar-US relations

 room United States

-Official Myanmar-US relations began in 1856 with a letter from King Mindon to Franklin Pierce, the 14th President of the United States.
-King Mindon's modernization drive was then in full swing.
+Official Myanmar-US relations began in 1856 with a letter from King Mindon (pictured on the left) to Franklin Pierce, the 14th President of the United States (pictured on the right).
+When the letter was written, King Mindon had just built his new city, Mandalay, and his modernization drive was then in full swing.

 Over the next 15 years King Mindon would try to reform all aspects of government, fundamentally changing the revenue system and reforming administrative structures; mint coins; send students to Europe (appointing them to high positions on their return); set up Burma's first factories; expand the oil industry (one of the first in the world); promot exports to China (primarily cotton); lay Burma's first telegraph lines; import steamers and run a steamer service; and upgrade the military with international experts and imported arms.

 As part of his modernization efforts, King Mindon also tried to forge diplomatic ties with as many foreign governments as possible, including the United States (which was then on the eve of its Civil War).
 King Mindon hoped the Americans would agree to a bilateral treaty and that this treaty would help provide some protection against further British aggression.
 But he received only a friendly but non-committal reply from President Pierce's successor James Buchanan.

 Here is the text of King Mindon's letter (note the traditional designation of the country as "the kingdoms of Thunaparanta and Tampadipa"):